IsaacVerm/mad-trick-explainer/README.md

 - debug mode: `npx cypress open`
 - headless: `npx cypress run`

 Cypress' default browser is Electron.
-To be completely sure the test work in Chrome you can the `--browser=chrome` flag to `cypress run`.
+To be completely sure the test work in Chrome you can add the `--browser=chrome` flag to `cypress run`.

 Tests are divided by component.
 For example there are `magician-list.spec.js` and `trick-list.spec.js` test files because there are also `magician-list` and `trick-list` components.